looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 ### Initial Structure of _**geometries.js**_, _**materials.js**_, and _**meshes.js**_

-The first two modules follow a similar format to all the other {{< link path="/book/first-steps/world-app/#systems-and-components" title="components and systems" >}} we've created so far.
+The first two modules follow a similar format to all the other [components and systems]({{< relref "/book/first-steps/world-app#systems-and-components" >}} "components and systems") we've created so far.

 {{< code lang="js" linenos="" caption="_**Train/geometries.js**_: initial structure" >}}
 import { BoxBufferGeometry, CylinderBufferGeometry } from 'three';